Clicky

 Most professional documents typically fall within the range of 7.0 to 11.0.

-In conclusion, the higher the score on the Reading Ease test, the easier the document is thought to be to read.
+The higher the score on the Reading Ease test, the easier the document is thought to be to read.

 So, keep that in mind when writing your text -> you don’t want it to be too easy or challenging for readers.